Skip to main content

 Table of the performance on the Revised Eyes Test and AQ

-Research by Sato et al. (2017) shows a performance of 24.9 ± 0.7 for autistics, and 24.9 ± 0.7 for neurotypicals—with typical ranges of 18–29 vs 23–30.[4]Structural Correlates of Reading the Mind in the Eyes in Autism Spectrum Disorder (Sato et al., 2017) Note that the two ranges overlap, but the greater point is that autistic people score lower on the RMET on average.
+Research by Sato et al. (2017) shows a performance of 24.9 ± 0.7 for autistics, and 27.3 ± 0.5 for neurotypicals—with typical ranges of 18–29 vs 23–30.[4]Structural Correlates of Reading the Mind in the Eyes in Autism Spectrum Disorder (Sato et al., 2017) Note that the two ranges overlap, group differences on average have been observed in some studies.

 Validity

-The RMET is a reliable instrument to assist in diagnosing autistic adults.
+The RMET is one measure sometimes used in autism research and assessment contexts to explore emotion recognition and social perception.
 The Eyes test is reliable and stable over 1 year.[5]The “Reading the Mind in the Eyes” test: Systematic review of psychometric properties and a validation study in Italy (Vellante et al., 2013)

 Discussion